Dr Donella J Cobb

 Qualifications: PhD, MMusEd, BMusEd, DipTchg

 Donella came to the Faculty of Education with a background as a teacher, Director of Music and Assistant Principal in primary schools in New Zealand, England, Africa and Australia.
-Donella's creative and innovative approach to teaching has sparked her own interest in inquiry learning, curriculum integration, culturally responsive pedagogy and critical pedagogy.
-Donella currently teaches in the Bachelor of Teaching, Masters Education and Masters of Global Studies programmes.
+Donella currently teaches in the Masters of Global Studies programme.
 She was the recipient of the University of Waikato, Faculty of Education Teaching Excellence Award in 2015 and 2017, the University of Waikato Teaching Excellence Award in 2017 and the Ako Aotearoa New Zealand Tertiary Teaching Excellence Award in 2018.
 Donella is the Co-Director of the Centre for Global Studies in Education.

 Donella's research interests centre around pedagogy and the contested notion of quality teaching.
 In the global context, Donella's research is located within the field of Comparative and International Education (CIE) and explores the political economy of education, the intersection between critical pedagogy, education in development and international education policy.
 Her current research examines the role of international aid organisations in the globalisation of learner-centred pedagogy.
 Donella has worked as an educational consultant for UNICEF, UNESCO, MFAT and NGOs throughout Asia, the Pacific and Africa.

 Within the local context, Donella has worked in collaboration with the Wilf Malcolm Institute of Educational Research (WMIER) to study the development of teacher identity in pre-service teachers.
 Donella's current research in this field explores pre-service teachers in the practicum setting, their transition into early career teachers and the relationship between teacher identity and pedagogy.